Dental Implant Post Op Instructions

-DISCLAIMER – Please note these are generic postop instructions for dental implants.
+DISCLAIMER – Please note these are generic postop instructions intended for use after dental implant surgery.
 Each patient and each case is different.
 You will be provided with your own, written postop instructions that is unique to your case.
 Please try to follow your own postop instructions.
 The instructions below are meant to provide a general overview of the postop instructions for dental implants.

 Please do your best not to disturb the surgical site.
 Avoid vigorous rinsing, spitting, or touching the surgical site for the first few weeks.
 Typically there are sutures placed at the surgical site that help maintain the integrity of the gums.
 These sutures are to be left alone and only to be removed by us.
 Also, there may be a “healing abutment” or cap that sits on top of the implant as its osseointegrating.
 And in some unique cases, Dr. Massoomi may place a temporary crown on the implant.
 Please try to avoid chewing on this cap or the temporary crown, otherwise it may loosen.
 If you notice anything loose on top of the implant, please call the office ASAP so we can tighten it down.
 It is not a good idea to have something loose on top of the implant as it may lead to bone loss and damage to the implant itself, requiring the removal of the implant.